 - A. Candidates must initially contact their assigned teachers within 5 days after they have been notified via e-mail regarding field experience placement. - B. If an absence is unavoidable, candidates should immediately contact the collaborating teacher and supervisor via telephone, voicemail, and/or e-mail.
-It is also expected that any days missed during field experience or clinical practice will be made up by the candidate and clearly documented on the Time Sheet and Time Sheet and Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Time Sheet and Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted Weight: Professionalism Assessment Form submitted <a href="Weight: Pro - C. Collaborating teachers must mail in the Time Sheet and Verification of Field

-Experience with Candidate Professionalism Assessment Form directly to the PSOE

-Director of Field Experience and should never be delivered directly by the candidate. - D. All field experience and clinical practice placements must be arranged through the Field Experience Office.
+It is also expected that any days missed during field experience or clinical practice will be made up by the candidate and clearly documented on the Time Sheet and Verification of Field Experience with Candidate Professionalism Assessment Form submitted by the collaborating teacher at the end of the semester. - C. Collaborating teachers must mail in the Time Sheet and Verification of Field Experience with Candidate Professionalism Assessment Form directly to the PSOE Director of Field Experience and should never be delivered directly by the candidate. - D. All field experience and clinical practice placements must be arranged through the Field Experience Office.